Things are changing for businesses that are owed money by individuals or sole traders.

 There are also a few exceptions where the debt protocol doesn't apply, mainly around claims where there currently is another Pre-action Protocol applies such as in construction and engineering or mortgage arrears.

-According to Part 2.1 of the Protocol it aims to:
+According to Part 2.1 of the Pre-Action Protocol, it aims to:

-What happens if a business doesn't comply with the debt protocol?
+What happens if you don't follow the debt protocol?

 To quote the Protocol: